40 Brilliant Home Organizing Hacks You’ll Wish You Knew Sooner

 - Glue them together with hot glue.

 That’s it!
 You can make as many razor slots as your family needs.
-To be even more organized, color code or write names on each piece of pipe so your family members know which razor is theirs.
+To be even more organized, colour code or write names on each piece of pipe so your family members know which razor is theirs.
 You could also add a bead of hot glue along the bottom of the assembled piece to secure it to your cabinet or drawer.
-Here are more ingenious ways to organize your bathroom.

 Bathroom Drawer Insert from the Kitchen